 Skip to main content

-๐Ÿช Webhooks
+Webhooks

 When an event is triggered, Logto sends an HTTP request to the Endpoint URL you provide, containing detailed information about the event, such as user ID, username, email, and other relevant details (for more about the data included in the payload and header, refer to Webhook request).
-Your application can process this request and take customized actions, like sending an email or updating a database.
+Your application can process this request and take customized actions, like sending an email or updating data in database.

 We continuously add more events based on user needs.
 If you have specific requirements for your business, please let us know.

-Why use Webhook?โ€‹
+Why use Webhook?

 Webhooks offer real-time communication between applications, eliminating the need for polling and enabling immediate data updates.
 They simplify application integration and workflow automation without complex code or proprietary APIs.

-• Send notifications: Configure a webhook to trigger a virtual assistant with your CRM system to provide real-time customer support when users sign up.
+• Send notifications: Configure a Webhook to trigger a virtual assistant with your CRM system to provide real-time customer support when users sign up.

-• Perform additional API calls: Configure a webhook to verify user access by checking their email domain or IP address and then use the Logto Management API to assign appropriate roles with resource permissions.
+• Perform additional API calls: Configure a Webhook to verify user access by checking their email domain or IP address and then use the Logto Management API to assign appropriate roles with resource permissions.

-• Generate reports: Set up a webhook to receive user login activity data and leverage it to create reports on user engagement or usage patterns.
+• Generate reports: Set up a Webhook to receive user login activity data and leverage it to create reports on user engagement or usage patterns.

 ItemDescription

 EventWhen a specific action is done, it will trigger a hook event with a specific type.
-E.g., Logto will emit a PostSignUp hook event when the user finished the sign-up process and created a new account.
+E.g., Logto will emit a PostRegister hook event when the user finished the sign-up process and created a new account.

 HookA single or series of actions that hook to a specific event.
 Action can be calling API, executing code snippets, etc.